NEO

 A platform that foregrounds new galleries and up-and-coming talent

-Returning to Art Central for its second year, Neo creates an entry point for galleries to feature cutting-edge or undiscovered artists in their first and second years of participation.
-Fifteen galleries and 33 artists will be hosted under the direction of curator Enoch Cheng for a more boundary-pushing edition following the programme’s successful debut in 2024.
+Returning to Art Central for its third year, Neo creates an entry point for galleries to feature cutting-edge or undiscovered artists in their first and second years of participation.
+Ten galleries will be hosted under the direction of curator Enoch Cheng for a more boundary-pushing edition.
 Neo represents Art Central’s commitment as a leading incubator for artists and galleries in Asia’s most prominent contemporary art market.

 Areté Space